 Interested in finding out more about Energia Ireland?
 A well-established gas and electricity supplier, Energia also invests in Irish energy infrastructure, particularly in renewable energy.
 Read on to find out if you should switch to this leading energy supplier today.

 Who is Energia?

-Energia is part of the Viridian Group, which also owns Power NI.
-Energia was established in 1999 and began operating in the electricity market in the Republic of Ireland in 2000, initially catering to just business customers.
+Energia was established in 1999.
+It began operating in the electricity market in the Republic of Ireland in 2000, initially catering to just business customers.

-The company then entered the Irish gas market in 2009, after deregulation.
-In 2014 Energia began supplying residential customers and currently supply 100% renewably sourced electricity.
-The company has offices in Cork, Dublin, Galway and Belfast, and is one of Ireland’s Top 50 businesses.
+Energia then entered the Irish gas market in 2009 after deregulation.
+In 2014, it began supplying residential customers and currently supplies 100% renewably sourced electricity.

 Did you know?
 Electricity generated by Energia’s 22 owned and invested wind farms, contributes a sizeable 21% towards Ireland’s wind power generation supply.

-Energia currently has 85,000 business customers and over 670,000 residential customers.
-The company is the fourth biggest residential gas and electricity supplier, after Electric Ireland, Bord Gáis Energy and SSE Airtricity.
+Energia Ireland currently has 85,000 business customers and over 670,000 residential customers.
+It is the fourth-largest residential gas and electricity supplier in Ireland, after Electric Ireland, Bord Gáis Energy and SSE Airtricity.